The Kirk’s Dik-Dik (Madoqua kirkii) is a small mammal in the Bovidae family. It is an antelope.

 It grows to about 35-46 centimetres (14-18 inches) tall.
 Its horns are about 8 centimetres (3 inches) long and backward slanted.
 It can run at speeds of up to 42 kilometers per hour (26 miles per hour).

 It is a nocturnal, active at night.
 It is an herbivorous browser, eating plants, herbs, fruit, and tree leaves.

-The Kirk’s Dik-Dik likes savannahs and dry areas, where it can hide in bushes.
+The Kirk’s Dik-Dik is native to eastern Africa.
+It likes savannahs and dry areas, where it can hide in bushes.
 It is a shy animal.

 It lives in pairs, mating for life.
 The female is pregnant for 5-6 months, before giving birth to 1-2 live young.
 The mother hides her young in tall grass to prevent them from being attacked by predators, such as cheetahs, leopards, lions, eagles, hyenas, crocodiles, baboons, and jackals.

 The lifespan of Kirk’s Dik-Dik in the wild is about 5 years.

 [Location of photographs: north-west Kenya and Paris Zoo, France]

 Photographer: Martina Nicolls